nbcss/create-factory-controller/README.md

 - **Virtual Board**: You can move & zoom view in the virtual board like a 2D canvas; the board size also automatically adjusted by screen size.
 - **Always Show Label**: You can see the count label of all gauges by toggling Always Show Label mode (default keybinding: Alt).
 - **Connection Rotate**: You can cycle arrow mode on gauge or specific connection by press "R" key (could be changed in keybinding).
+- **Multi-Select Mode**: By hold Selection Mode key (Ctrl by default), you can drag to select multiple components, and perform batch move/delete.
 - **Network Selector**: A component in the GUI which keeps list of known networks on the virtual board, and you can scroll it to highlight the gauges which belong to chosen network.
 - **Quick Tune**: When holding a gauge item on cursor and scroll the Network Selector component in GUI (or just Shift+Scroll), you can directly tune the gauge to a known network.
 - **JEI/EMI Integration**: Allow to set gauge filter without to actually have the item in inventory.
+- **Display Link Integration**: Display Link can read pending orders from Factory Controller block.
 - **Redstone Control**: When controller block is powered by redstone signal, all of stored gauges will temporarily stop sending new requests.
 - **Redstone Link Support**: Redstone Link could be used in controller as well, it is as large as gauge in controller's grid.
 - **Logical Operation**: By place "Electron Tube" in Factory Controller, it acts as a logical operator for your logistics control (constant 1 tick delay).